APIAuth

 authentication method - all on the same gateway!

-The APIAuth resource supports two authentication methods:
+The APIAuth resource supports three authentication methods:

-- API Key Authentication: Key-based authentication
+- API Key Authentication: Key-based authentication with API keys

 - JWT Authentication: Token-based authentication using JSON Web Tokens